 It’s always best to keep natural tooth in your mouth since it’s stronger, better at distributing forces, and if taken care of will last you forever!
 We always want to preserve your teeth, which is why we’ve changed the materials we use for our fillings.
 We are now removing silver fillings and replacing them with the latest technology of Voco dental composite!

 The tooth-colored filling system we use at SFDC is called Voco, and is one of the most amazing resins available!
 As technology has improved over the years, we’ve been able to provide advanced dental care.
 We are now able to mold better, more natural looking fillings that have a lot of advantages over amalgam!

 One of the biggest differences offered by amalgam, and made better with Voco, is the ability for resin to act a lot more like your natural tooth matter when under forces like chewing.
 An amalgam filling can’t offer the same efficiency and force distribution that resin can, meaning that the surrounding tooth is kept healthier!

-Composite resin is also able to bond well to bone,which means the section of tooth we remove is much smaller than for an amalgam mercury filling!
+Composite resin is also able to bond well to bone.
+This means the section of tooth we remove is much smaller than for an amalgam mercury filling!
 That means more of your natural tooth remains, and what filling is there is firmly placed and practically indistinguishable from your natural teeth!

-If you are suffering from tooth decay, don’t let your smile become more and more at risk – let our team at Shorewood Family Dental Care help you get back to a healthy, happy mouth that will really make you happy!
+If you are suffering from tooth decay, don’t let your smile become more and more at risk!
+Let our team at Shorewood Family Dental Care help.

 You can reach our office by calling our office at 815-725-5991 or by filling out our online contact form.
 We look forward to helping you!